ossf/wg-securing-software-repos/docs/attestations-style-guide/ui-details.md

 4. The only icon that should not be filled in and should always remain an outline is the blue information (i) icon (as shown in mock-ups).
 Users found a filled version of this icon more distracting and annoying than useful.
 However, retaining these info statements is critical for clarifying what an attestation can and cannot verify.

-5. One participant did not like the crane icon for “Build” and preferred the unfinished wall of bricks.
+5. One participant did not like the crane icon for "Build" and preferred the unfinished wall of bricks.
 The wall symbolizes the process of building something, whereas the crane appeared to represent moving a package from one location to another.
 However, overall, the crane tested better with users.

-6. The box icon symbolized a "package," while the browser and <> brackets icon symbolized "source code."
+6. The box icon symbolized a "package," while the browser and code brackets (`<>`) icon symbolized "source code."

 7. The (!) warning icon should be used as sparingly as possible.
 Users tend to focus on this icon, which can reinforce existing feelings of distrust.
 Using the outlined version as well can help de-emphasize this icon.

-All icons were source from an open icons SVG repo: https://www.svgrepo.com/
+All icons were source from an open icons SVG repo: <https://www.svgrepo.com/>

 Links to individual icons will follow.
 Two unique icons were created by combining two or more open icons: the integrity magnifying glass with key, and the attestation signature icon.
 These will be detailed on the following pages.